A remote employee receives an authentication code on their mobile device to access workplace documents.

 It’s also critical to create and enforce policies mandating strong passwords for employees.
 Businesses also should change the default admin login credentials when deploying new hardware and software.
 There should be a system in place to inactivate credentials of employees leaving the firm.

-In addition, a number of common technology safeguards can help protect credentials.
-Multi-factor authentication, which typically sends a code to a smartphone, is key to shielding information, particularly for remote workers.
+In addition, several common technology safeguards can help protect credentials.
+Multifactor authentication, which typically sends a code to a smartphone, is key to shielding information, particularly for remote workers.
 Antivirus solutions can help detect and remove malware, while a web application firewall can help identify suspicious login attempts and botnet activity.
-Other best practices include:

-• Giving employees access only to the data, applications, and systems they need to perform their job.
+Giving employees access only to the data, applications and systems they need to perform their job.

-• Developing policies for securing employee devices.
+Developing policies for securing employee devices.

-• Keeping operating systems, software, and devices up to date.
+• Keeping operating systems, software and devices up to date.

 • Using a firewall and VPN to mask your IP address and encrypt data.